Back in the U.K.: Critical reception

+Jennifer Nine from Melody Maker said, "A Union Jack-bedecked sleeve houses a hysterically nosebleed-speed Nintendo game theme, with added stadium-crowd roars and what sounds like miniature steel drums played by demented midgets."
 Pan-European magazine Music & Media wrote, "These three Anglophile ravers from Hamburg have a taste for fast and loud techno.
 Their driving sound and catchy melodies nail down the listener like an out of control steamroller."
-Music Week rated the song three out of five, adding, "A riff that sounds like You Are My Sunshine and rabble rousing singing gives this German four-piece's latest track some personality.
+Music Week gave the song three out of five, adding, "A riff that sounds like "You Are My Sunshine" and rabble rousing singing gives this German four-piece's latest track some personality.
 Otherwise, it's the sort of frantic technopop that gets lapped up on the Continent but engenders a lukewarm response in the UK."